Niagara Falls: How Do I Get There?

 Anyways, after renting a car, it was about 25 miles from Buffalo to the Rainbow Bridge, which spanned the Canadian-American border just a little over a quarter-mile from the American Falls.

 , I'd imagine you're most likely going to be flying into the Pearson International Airport in Toronto, Ontario.
-Then, rent a car and drive the 78 miles to get to the Rainbow Bridge.
+Then, rent a car and drive the 78 miles to get to the Rainbow Bridge by Niagara Falls.
 It's possible to take a shuttle or taxi as well from what I understand, though this can be quite pricey considering the distance you'll need to travel.

-Just to give you an idea of the amount of travel involved, here's our travel circuit, which consisted of...
+Just to give you an idea of the amount of travel involved, here's our travel circuit from our first visit, which consisted of...

 - a 6-hour flight from Los Angeles to New York